Murbs/AHDump/README.md

 Edit CRS.py, store your clientID and secret in their respective variables 'token_client_id'/'token_secret'

 Run AHdump.py from terminal, and enter a realm name when prompted.
 If the realm name can be matched to its corresponding slug, the auction data for that realm will be saved as a .csv file with the current date.

+DISCLAIMER: This is only setup for US realms.
+To setup for EU/OCE just swap the region and import your own realm list json file.